-Losing 1 stone, or 14 pounds, in one month is an ambitious goal that's only remotely possible if you have a lot of weight to lose and commit to a strict eating and exercise routine.
+Losing 1 stone, or 14 pounds, in one month is an ambitious goal that's only possible if you have a lot of weight to lose and commit to a strict eating and exercise routine.
 Even if you can't quite lose a full stone, you can use a month to jump-start your weight loss, look better, feel stronger and improve your health markers, such as blood pressure and heart disease risk.

 Video of the Day

-Determine If One Stone Is a Reasonable Goal
+Set a Reasonable Goal

 Reduce Your Calorie Intake Sensibly

-Focus Your Diet Plan on Quality Foods
+Focus Your Diet on Quality Foods

 Lean proteins provide you with this important nutrient that helps you maintain lean muscle as you drop pounds.
 Go for options such as tuna canned in water, flank steak, chicken breast, eggs and tofu.
 Whole grains are slightly denser in calories, so stick to 1/2- to 1-cup servings of grains such as brown rice, quinoa and barley.